(800) 892-4772

 Sports nutrition is an ever-changing field.
 And every person is different.
 What works for one client or athlete may not work for another.
 Some may benefit from carbohydrate ingestion before exercise while others gain the most advantage by exercising in a fasted state.

-Working with a sports nutrition specialist can provide clients individualized guidance.
+Working with a sports nutrition specialist can provide clients with individualized guidance.
 It takes into account their training program.
 It also considers how their body responds to protein and carbs.

 At the same time, this professional can help with more than just nutrient timing.
 They can offer advice on calorie intake, how to create a balanced meal, and more.
 You can offer this advice yourself by becoming a certified nutrition coach.